monkeyapple/Udemy-Syllabus-Scraper/README.md

 # Syllabus-Scraper
-Syllabus-Scraper  is a web application for obtaining Markdown syllabus(course content) from online course platforms (Now only support for Udemy)
+Syllabus-Scraper is a web application for obtaining Markdown syllabus from online course platforms (Now only support for Udemy)
 ![Screenshot](/images/projectgif)

 ## Current Version